PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac could see no percentage in lying.
 He jerked his other thumb at Asarah and said, "Her."

 "Oh really, is it true love?" asked Dimsbury in mocking tone.
 He rubbed his hands together with great relish.
 When Asarah and Boltac both blushed, he laughed.
-"Oh my, it _is_ true love.
+"Oh my, it *is* true love.
 And I thought it was rarer than unicorns.
 But wait, no it can't be true love, because you told me you had no interest in her.
-Or don't you remember.
-I admit, I was in disguise, but I would think a sophisticated man of commerce, such as yourself, would remember."
+And I took you to be the sophisticated man of commerce you represented yourself as."

-"I said she wasn't my wife, that doesn't give you license to steal her."
+"I said she wasn't my wife.
+And that doesn't give you license to steal her."

-"I don't care for being stolen, Dimsbury" said Asarah
+"I don't care for being stolen," said Asarah

 "Yes, you are right.
 I have stolen her, fair and square, and she is mine.
 And you have come to fight for her.
 Fine.
 Take you pick of my creatures you see here before you.
 You may fight any one of them for her hand.
 Then, if you win, you may fight the rest of them.
 And then, if you defeat all of them, you may do battle with me."